IgniteUI/indigo-design-docfx/en/known-issues.md

   Those items are determined by the parent size and cannot be individually resized.

 Our community is active and always welcoming to new ideas.

+## Change of Layer Name in Adobe XD

+When using nested symbols to customize the look and feel of a Component, we have discovered that sometimes after dragging an alternative symbol to replace the default one, Adobe XD may also change its name e.g. from `🔣 Icon` to `_Overrides/Material Icons/action/account_circle`.

+If you run into this type of situation, just make sure to use the original name of the layer to make sure it does not get skipped by the code generation engine.

+## Getting Invalid Overrides in Sketch

+When using nested symbols to customize the look and feel of a Component, we have discovered that sometimes after tweaking overrides deep in the nesting hierarchy and then changing an override above with a different underlying structure, Sketch gets confused and assigns values to this structure that are by no means appropriate for or matching it.

+If you run in such a situation, just make sure that you pick the correct value for each on the underlying overrides and leave the Component in a valid state.
+Otherwise, it will not only reflect an impossible configuration, but will be impossible to comprehend by our code generation engine.